MiryalaNarayanaReddy/AssignmentShellTeam47/project/README.md

   user/dsa>
   ```

-  For creating subfolder use the following command.
+  For creating subfolder use the following command and copues contents of assignment folder outside our project folder.

   ```
   user/dsa>create assign-1